-- the victim’s compensation amount will decrease if they were partially to blame for their injuries,
+- your compensation amount will decrease if you were partially to blame for your injuries,

-- the compensation is meant to make the victim whole, again, and is rarely awarded to punish the defendant, and
+- the compensation is meant to make you whole, again, and is rarely awarded to punish the defendant, and

 - the compensation amount is usually settled out of court, through a negotiation process.

-Victims who want to recover the compensation they deserve should strongly consider establishing an attorney-client relationship with a slip-and-fall attorney from a reputable law firm.
-With the legal advice of a slip-and-fall lawyer, victims can maximize the payout of their injury settlement.
+If you want to recover the compensation you deserve, you should strongly consider hiring a slip-and-fall attorney from a reputable law firm.
+With the legal advice of a slip-and-fall lawyer, you can maximize the payout of your injury settlement.

 1. Shared fault rules

 Each state’s personal injury law has rules for when more than one party is responsible for an accident.
-These shared fault rules will apply in a slip-and-fall case if the victim was partially responsible for their injuries.
-They generally reduce the compensation amount by the victim’s percentage of fault.
+These shared fault rules will apply in a slip-and-fall case if you were partially responsible for your injuries.
+They generally reduce the compensation amount by your percentage of fault.

 For example: Marcia is playing a game on her smartphone while she walks through the department store.
 Because she is distracted, she does not see the large puddle of black motor oil on the white floor.
 She slips on the wet floor, falls down, and gets hurt.